mhbeals/mhwood.github.io/histories/slb.md

 originals and internal evaluations of its OCR have shown that there is next to no quality loss when the microfilm master is used for image capture.
-Preservation microfilming is still supported on a small scale and the German Research Associate has mandated that the newly created microfilm be listed in the ZDB catalogue.
+Preservation microfilming is still supported on a small scale and the German Research Foundation has mandated that the newly created microfilm be listed in the ZDB catalogue.

 ### Digitisation Projects

-In addition to the continuous digitisation of newspapers based on user demand, the Berlin State Library carried out a number of specific newspaper digitisation projects such as the “Amtspresse Preußens”, which digitised the Prussian political press collection, “DDR Presse”, which digitised three popular newspapers from the German Democratic Republic (for reasons of copyright, these are only available after log-in), and most recently the Europeana “Rise of Literacy” project, which digitised the *Vossische* *Zeitung*.
+In addition to the continuous digitisation of newspapers based on user demand, the Berlin State Library carried out a number of specific newspaper digitisation projects such as the Amtspresse Preußens, which digitised the Prussian political press collection, DDR Presse, which digitised three popular newspapers from the German Democratic Republic (for reasons of copyright, these are only available after log-in), and most recently the Europeana Rise of Literacy project, which digitised the *Vossische* *Zeitung*.

 #### Selection

 The primary driver behind digitisation at the Berlin State Library has been user demand.
-In addition, the aim of the “Digitisation of the Amtspresse Preußens” project was to create a collection of the most influential political press of the last third of the nineteenth century, together with a commentary and a search function.
+In addition, the aim of the Digitisation of the Amtspresse Preußens project was to create a collection of the most influential political press of the last third of the nineteenth century, together with commentary and a search function.

 ### Preservation and Access

-Microfilm is used as the main means for preservation of the Berlin State Library newspaper collection.
+Microfilm is used as the main means of preservation of the Berlin State Library newspaper collection.
 Hard copies that have been microfilmed are not typically available for manual inspection and visitors are instead directed to the microfilm.
 Digitisation is done mainly for reasons of